Website Security Information

 Secure Access and Verifying User Authenticity

 To begin a session with the bank’s server the user must key in a Login ID and a password.
 Our system, the Internet Banking System, uses a “3 strikes and you’re out” lock-out mechanism to deter users from repeated login attempts.
 After three unsuccessful login attempts, the system locks the user out, requiring either a designated wait period or a phone call to the bank to verify the password before re-entry into the system.
-Upon successful login, the Digital ID from VeriSign, the experts in digital identification certificates, authenticates the user’s identity and establishes a secure session with that visitor.

 Secure Data Transfer